Sculthorpe, Norfolk

 Sculthorpe is a village and civil parish in the English county of Norfolk.
 The village is some 4 km north-west of Fakenham and 5 km south-east of South Creake.

-The villages name means 'Skuli's outlying farm/settlement'.
+The village's name means 'Skuli's outlying farm/settlement'.

 The civil parish has an area of 8.52 km2 and in 2001 had a population of 744 in 312 households, the population increasing to 751 at the 2011 census.
 For the purposes of local government, the parish falls within the district of North Norfolk.

 The former water mill, about a mile south of the parish church, is now a pub and restaurant, but some of the workings remain visible.

 The large airfield of RAF Sculthorpe lies immediately to the west of the village.